bastianmartin/wireguard-reinstate-peers/README.md

 Python script for reinstating WireGuard® peers that have been "offline" for more than 180 seconds.

 ### Problem: The public IP address of a peer is stored in memory indefinitely
 If you run the WireGuard® command line tool wg(8) on your server, you can see a peer's endpoint.
-The outpur should be like:
+The output should be like:

 ```
 peer: /X3nyLMlOSmahCVNIsSqqT8vh9pkeEdOsoAwaoo9uUZ=